Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Results

-We propose a 2-step inference method.
-In the first step, the inner loop, the parameters of the model are inferred through likelihood maximization, Fig.\ref{fig1}\textbf{E}--left, exploiting a set of known, but generic, anatomical connectivity priors \cite{2015CerebCortexSchnepel} and assuming that mechanisms of suppression of long-range connectivity are in action during the expression of global slow waves\cite{2016JNeurosci-OlcesePennartz-LossGlobalConnNREM}.
-Such anatomical priors have been introduced figuring that the probability of connection among neural populations followed the shape of elliptical kernels exponentially decaying with the distance.
-For each pixel, the inference has to identify the best local values for the parameters of such connectivity kernel.
-In addition, for each acquisition period $tn\in\{t1,..,,t8\}$ it identifies the best local values (i.e. for each spatial location) for a neuro-modulated fatigue and for the external current.
-In the second step, the outer loop, we seek for hyper-parameters granting the best match of the model with the experiment by comparing simulations and data, Fig.\ref{fig1}\textbf{E}-right.
-This second steps exploits acquired knowledge about neuro-modulation mechanisms in action during cortical slow wave expression and a way to implement these effects \cite{2019FrontSysNeuGoldmanDestexheBridgingToBrainStates}.
+We considered two sets of six acquisitions (each one lasting \SI{40}{s}) collected from two mice.
+We characterized the slow waves activity defining a set of macroscopic local observables describing the properties of the cortex site, in opposition to cellular properties derived from the inference: local speed, direction, and inter-wave interval (IWI, see \nameref{sec:Methods} for more details).
+Also, we used these observables to compare the spontaneous dynamics measured in experimental recordings with the one reproduced in simulated data.
+In the first step of the proposed method, the inner loop, the parameters of the model are inferred through likelihood maximization, Fig.~\ref{fig1}\textbf{C}--left, exploiting a set of known, still generic, anatomical connectivity priors \cite{2015CerebCortexSchnepel} and assuming that mechanisms of suppression of long-range connectivity are in action during the expression of global slow waves~\cite{2016JNeurosci-OlcesePennartz-LossGlobalConnNREM}.
+Such anatomical priors correspond to probabilities of connection among neuronal populations, and assume the shape of elliptical kernels exponentially decaying with the distance.
+For each pixel, the inference procedure has to identify the best local values for the parameters of such connectivity kernels.
+In addition, for each acquisition period $tn\in\{t1,\dots,t6\}$, it identifies the best local (i.e., channel-wise) values for spike-frequency-adaptation strength and external current.

+In the second step, the outer loop, we seek for hyper-parameters (through a grid search exploration) granting the best match between model and experiment by comparing simulations and data, Fig.~\ref{fig1}\textbf{C}-right.
+This second step exploits acquired knowledge about neuro-modulation mechanisms in action during cortical slow waves expression, implementing them as in \cite{2019FrontSysNeuGoldmanDestexheBridgingToBrainStates}.

-Finally, in Fig.\ref{fig1}\textbf{F}, we provide a first preview of the fidelity of our simulations by reporting 3 frames from the simulation (top) and 3 frames from the data.
-This example shows similarities in the slow wave propagation: the origin of the wave, the wave extension and the activity are comparable and also the pattern of activation is similar.
+In Fig.~\ref{fig1}\textbf{D}, we provide a qualitative preview of the fidelity of our simulations by reporting three frames from the simulation (top) and the data (bottom).
+This example shows similarities in the slow waves propagation: the origin of the wave, the wave extension and the activity are qualitative comparable, as well as the activation pattern.
+A quantitative comparison is detailed in the following sections.